Sojo506/sketchpad-etch-a-sketch/README.md

 - Or serve via a local server (optional).

 3. **Use the App**

+- Open the page in a browser.
 - Hover over the squares to draw.
+- Change color mode using the Toggle Mode button.
+- Change the grid size using Set Grid (max 100).
-- Click the button to change the grid size.
+- Clear the grid using Clear Grid.

 ## Project Structure